zccz14/the-actions/README.md

 ### `typesafe-actions`

-The core mchanisms to be type-safe are really different.
+The core mechanisms to be type-safe are really different.

 The way of `typesafe-actions` is troublesome.